-Home » Stock Market 1O1 » Annual yield: Understanding its different types and calculations
+Home » Blogs » Stock Market 1O1 » Get to Know Annual Yield and Its Various Forms

 To compute return on investments, you must consider both interests & capital gains.
 Read on to know how!